Loyalty is one of the most desirable traits in any dog, but the level of loyalty demonstrated by different breeds and individuals varies greatly.

 Just about any dog can display profound loyalty, including every breed or combination thereof.
 So, let’s discuss some of the things you can do to help foster loyalty in any dog.

 A few of the most important tactics and strategies include:

 Provide Your Pup with Plenty of Praise

-This is not only important during training sessions, but also on a day-to-day basis.
+This is not only important during training sessions, but also during the course of day-to-day life.
 Some spontaneous love and affection can go a long way toward deepening the bond you share with your pet and eliciting the loyalty lurking inside most dogs.

 Positive reinforcement training, which focuses on rewarding good behavior rather than punishing bad behavior, is a great training strategy to build loyalty and trust between dog and owner.
-When your dog associates you with good things, rather than bad scary things, your pup is bound to feel bonded to you.
+When your dog associates you with good things, rather than bad scary things, your pup is bound to bond strongly with you.

 Spend Lots of Time Bonding with Your Pet